AlexanderM1927/latinosbe/README.md

-This is an NextJS Application for LatinosBE community
+This is an NextJS Application for LatinosBE community,

+A learning project.